New Directions in Fibroid Treatment: The Acessa Guidance System

 Fibroids have just become easier to treat.
 Why?
 Because a new application for an old technology has given practitioners of radiofrequency ablation the ability to target them with unprecedented precision.

-Earlier this year, Halt Medical (the company behind Acessa Procedure), introduced the Acessa Guidance System¹.
+Earlier this year, Acessa Health (the company behind Acessa Procedure), introduced the Acessa Guidance System¹.
 Developed as a supplement to the existing Acessa System, Guidance leverages electromagnetic tracking technology to provide precise fibroid targeting capabilities.
 In simple terms, it’s like a GPS system for the uterus.

 How The Acessa Guidance System Works